The Lighthouse, Millstreet is excited to publish this year’s Christmas events:

 Last week we were reading together some inspiring verses from 1 Peter 1:3-4 “Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth in to a living hope through the resurrection of Jesus Christ from the dead and in to an inheritance that can never perish, spoil or fade… kept in heaven for you …”

-These are very uncertain days and as recession bites … continue reading the full article “Methodist Update – November ’11”
+These are very uncertain days and as recession bites [read more …] “Methodist Update – November ’11”

 Methodist meetings in Millstreet now every week